-It was perfect afternoon in San Francisco in the beginning of February.
-It was very warm and what was even more surprising, there were no wind at all.
+It was a perfect afternoon in San Francisco in the beginning of February.
+It was very warm and what was even more surprising, there was no wind at all.
 The air was clear and the blue sky was covered with bright clouds.

 And, just before the sunset, during the golden hour, the already amazing scene became illuminated by warm sunset light.
 It was just perfect.

 When I saw the cargo ship entering the San Francisco Bay I knew that it was my chance to enhance the composition of my photographs.
 I waited until the ship approached the Golden Gate Bridge and took multiple photos with the various focal lengths.

 When I started the process of editing I realized that I did not have shot I really liked.
 The Photo 1 was my favorite but the cargo ship was too far from the bridge and it was impossible to create a vertical crop.

 This is when I realized that I had to cheat.
 I used Photo 1 as the base for my final version and I used cargo ship from the Photo 2, positioning it closer to the bridge.

 - ISO: 100

 - Tripod: FEISOL Tournament CT-3442 – Check my FEISOL Tournament CT-3442 Review.